New Zealand Reports 24 New Cases Of COVID-19 - UrduPoint

 New Zealand Reports 24 New Cases Of COVID-19

 WELLINGTON, Sept.
-11 (UrduPoint / Pakistan Point News - 11th Sep, 2021 ) :New Zealand reported 24 new cases of COVID-19, said the Ministry of Health in a statement on Saturday.
+12 (UrduPoint / Pakistan Point News - 12th Sep, 2021 ) --:New Zealand reported 24 new cases of COVID-19, said the Ministry of Health in a statement on Sunday.

 Of the 24 new cases of COVID-19, 23 were community cases in Auckland and one case was identified at the border, said the ministry.